wilsonmar/wilsonmar.github.io/_posts/2016-11-05-github-graphql.md

 A custom server would enable you to respond any way you want.
 (But you also have to worry about providing enough capacity, unlike a SaaS offering like GitHub)

+There are two major Python code library for implementing GraphQL servers:

+The Graphene Python library takes a "code-first" approach:

+   <a target="_blank" href="https://docs.graphene-python.org/en/stable/quickstart">https://docs.graphene-python.org/en/stable/quickstart</a>

-"Ariadne" is a Python code library for implementing GraphQL servers using a SDL (Schema Definition Language) so less coding is needed.
+"Ariadne" using a SDL (Schema Definition Language) so less coding is needed.

    <a target="_blank" href="https://ariadnegraphql.org/">
    https://ariadnegraphql.org/</a> describes